mainlp/explaind/README.md

 ## Experiments, ablations, and plots

 Besides further instructions on how to reproduce the experiments in our paper, the `experiments/` folder contains all the scripts to run additional experiments, ablations, and generate plots.
+Any checkpoints, plots or other artifacts will be stored in `results/` by default.

 ## Contributing